 The position you sleep in should inform the kind of pillow you use.
 Below, find the best pillows for side and back sleepers.

-You might notice that shopping on this page is a little different than what you’re used to.
-Never fear; we’ll talk you through it.
 With the Well+Good SHOP, you can now add products to your cart right from this article page.
-Just click on a product below and more details will pop up in a new window.
+Just click on the product below and more details will pop up in a new window.
 Hit “add to cart” and voila!
 That’s it!
 As you read more SHOP articles, you can keep adding products to your cart and check out when you’re ready (look for the cart icon on the right side of your screen).

 Best pillows for back sleepers